Check your current condition and decide if it’s time to upgrade your violin.

-This may be a sign that you need to upgrade violin so it can adjust to your playing style.
+This may be a sign that you need to upgrade your violin to adjust to your playing style.

 If you are no longer able to improve your skills on a particular instrument

-It might be time to move on, and upgrade violin to an instrument with more ‘character’ or a higher finish quality to go beyond the level where you are currently on.
-That’s why many people like to upgrade their instrument once they’ve ‘mastered’ it.
+It might be time to move on and upgrade your violin to an instrument with more ‘character’ or a higher finish quality to go beyond the level where you are currently on.
+That’s why many people like to upgrade their instrument once they’ve ‘mastered it.
 So, it actually comes down to the moment that you are ready and feel like your violin can’t handle the music you want to play.

 A quality violin is more than just an object — it’s a musical tool that can inspire and bring joy to those who play it.

 If you are not completely sure yet, get the right guidance before upgrading.
-Talk with someone with experience.
-If you are a student most of the time teachers will let you know once your instrument is limiting you to improve.
+Talk to someone with experience.
+If you are a student, most of the time, teachers will let you know once your instrument is limiting you to improve.
 In case you are a professional, your colleagues are a good source of feedback.
 The luthier will also let you know once they have changed all of what was possible.